tgdwyer/tgdwyer.github.io/_chapters/monad.md

 So the bind function `(>>=)` (and equally its flipped version `(=<<)`) gives us another way to map functions over contexts -- but why do we need another way?

-As an example we'll consider computation using the `Maybe` type, which we said is useful for [partial functions](/haskell2/#maybe), that is functions which are not sensibly defined over all of their inputs.
+As an example we’ll consider computation using the `Maybe` type, which we said is useful for [partial functions](/haskell2/#maybe), that is functions which are not sensibly defined over all of their inputs.
 A more complex example of such a function than we have seen before is the [quadratic formula](https://en.wikipedia.org/wiki/Quadratic_formula) which, for quadratic functions of the form:

 ![quadratic](/assets/images/chapterImages/monad/quadratic.drawio.png)